On Kodaira dimension of almost complex 4-dimensional solvmanifolds without complex structures: A twistorial approach

 If $c=0$ the last two equations involve only $u_I$ and $v_I$, the determinant of the matrix of this homogeneous system has imaginary part given by:

-which is zero if and only if $C=0$.
-Moreover for $C=0$ the real part of this determinant vanishes only for finite values of $t$ and so we can conclude that $u_I=v_I=0$.
-Hence we get the statement. \end{proof}
+which is zero if and only if $a \nu_I = 0$.
+For $\nu_I = 0$ the real part of this determinant vanishes only for finite values of $t$ and so we can conclude that $u_I = v_I = 0$.
+Finally, assume that $\nu_I \neq 0$ and $a = 0$.
+In this case we have $b = \pm 1$ and we can then deduce from the last two equations that